oliviabharvey/hackathon/readme_userguide.md

 9. Turn on the RPI.
 Note that if any password is required throughout the process, use "raspberry".
 10. Open a command window in the RPI
 11. Enter the following command to activate your environment: `source activate souris`
-12. Enter the following command to go the the github folder ``
+12. Enter the following command to go the the github folder
+    * For a puppet RPI: `cd hackathon_souris/`
+    * For a master RPI: `cd hackathon/`
-13. Enter the following command to pull the most recent scripts from gitgub `git pull` (this is important if changes are made to the github scripts after 2022/04/22, since this is the date when the ISO image was created).
+14. Enter the following command to pull the most recent scripts from gitgub `git pull` (this is important if changes are made to the github scripts after 2022/04/20, since this is the date when the ISO image was created).
-14. Your new RPI (puppet or master) is good to go! copie ISO (master & puppet) (noter comment refaire une copie iso au besoin) git pull pour les mettre à jour
+15. Your new RPI (puppet or master) is good to go!